0bob0/TAFE-C-/README.md

 <br>

-Now that you've run the code you would have seen that the program allows you to determine whether a value is odd or even.
-Let's do a quick run down of how this program works.
+Now that youve run the code you would have seen that the program allows you to determine whether a value is odd or even.
+Lets do a quick run down of how this program works.

 <h3>Imports</h3>